OfficeDev/office-js-docs-pr/docs/outlook/delegate-access.md

 ...
 ```

-## Perform an operation as delegate
+## Perform an operation as delegate or shared mailbox user

 You can get an item's shared properties in Compose or Read mode by calling the [item.getSharedPropertiesAsync](../reference/objectmodel/preview-requirement-set/office.context.mailbox.item.md#methods) method.
-This returns a [SharedProperties](/javascript/api/outlook/office.sharedproperties) object that currently provides the delegate's permissions, the owner's email address, the REST API's base URL, and the target mailbox.
+This returns a [SharedProperties](/javascript/api/outlook/office.sharedproperties) object that currently provides the user's permissions, the owner's email address, the REST API's base URL, and the target mailbox.

-The following example shows how to get the shared properties of a message or appointment, check if the delegate has **Write** permission, and make a REST call.
+The following example shows how to get the shared properties of a message or appointment, check if the delegate or shared mailbox user has **Write** permission, and make a REST call.

 ```js
 function performOperation() {